This website uses cookies to enhance your experience

 Friday 19 January 2024

+Drug Sense UK are specialists in supporting schools, pupils, parents and guardians around drugs and vaping.
 This talk will provide vital information for parents and guardians on how to recognise and resolve the early signs of drug misuse.
 Parents and guardians play a vital role in combating drugs misuse.
 These seminars provide the platform to build effective partnerships with the school as well as giving parents the confidence to confide with teachers on any issues they feel warrant further evidence gathering with regards to their child.
+The talk will be an hour and the intention is to update parents so they are informed and better able to support their children.

 Queen's College